 The Student Union’s proposal will take into account the qualification requirements and suitability criteria defined by the Universities Act and the Academic Board.
-At the 26/2020 meeting, the Student Union’s Executive Board made the following decisions to define its internal criteria:
+At its meeting meeting, the Student Union’s Executive Board made the following decisions to define its internal criteria:

-- The Executive Board made a preliminary decision that the number of candidates to be nominated for the Board of Tampere University is two (2)
+- The Executive Board made a preliminary decision that the number of candidates to be nominated for the Board of Tampere University is one (1)